DaijaStokes/AmazonReviewsFinal2022/README.md

 Can we predict whether a review is positive or negative?

-# Communication Protocols

-We have decided to communicate via slack.
-Each person has their assigned workload.
-Check-ins will occur the Friday before a segment is due as well as Sunday at 6 pm.

 # Database

 For our database, we are using MongoDB.
 We have split our dataset into two separate collections: numeric reviews and text reviews.
 We chose MongoDB based on the text reviews because we were having difficulty cleaning the data enough for it to work with PostgreSQL.